Brother Donald Campbell SSF

 Bart Seaton-Said works as a professional musician.
 He graduated from the Queensland Conservatorium, Griffith University in harp in 2015 and is a teacher of harp and piano, founder of Harp Tidings and harpist with Duo Faun.
 He is one of the Organists at St Paul’s.
 Bart also holds a degree in theology (1997) and has twelve years’ experience of Anglican Franciscan life.
 He has worked in inter-faith relations and among persons living with disabilities as well as at the University of Queensland and Griffith University in chaplaincy.
 He regularly plays harp in hospital, palliative and aged care facilities as a member of the Stairwell Project.

 Clare is the parish administrator at St Paul’s and has been associated with the parish since 2013.
-She is currently a PhD candidate at the University of Queensland in the field of historical musicology.
+She has a PhD in the field of historical musicology.
 Clare’s interests include reading non-fiction, walking, indoor gardening, and cooking for family and friends.